 Once you’ve been assigned for a shift, we will be in touch to schedule your orientation.

 We hope our database is user-friendly, but we know all computer systems have their kinks.
 Once you’ve submitted your application, you should receive an email of welcome from our Volunteer Services team automatically.
-After we’ve had a chance to review your application, we’ll be in touch to schedule more specific training or meetings.
+After we’ve had a chance to review your application, we’ll be in touch to schedule an orientation, specific training, or other meetings.

 We want every volunteer role at Fort Edmonton Park to be rewarding and fullfilling for the volunteer, and fit is important!
 Each volunteer position is different in its qualifications: some require interviews and references, as well as additional training.
 See specific opportunities for more info.
 Please note that some roles require a Police Information Check (completed on site and paid for by FEP).

 One of our key initial screening methods is to get to know you at one of our Open Houses offered throughout the year.
 Sign up to get notifications about upcoming Open Houses.